akath19/katacoda-k8s-basics-scenario/yp-challenges/diagnose-failing-service/step1.md

 If your application is running correctly you will see the Grafana login page

 If not, hit `ctrl+c` to exit the command and keep working, you can run it as many times as you want (but not in parallel)

-# Hints
-1. The link to Grafana documentation is [here](https://grafana.com/docs/grafana/latest/administration/configuration/), the link to PostgreSQL documentation is [here](https://hub.docker.com/_/postgres)
-2. Check that all required variables are being setup
-3. Check logs for each application
-4. The `Grafana` container cannot use the root `PostgreSQL` user, if this is detected the scenario will be considered a failure
-5. The YAML may be correctly formatted but that doesn't mean everything's OK in it